eXsoR65/eXsoR65/README.md

 ## I'm a System Administrator and I technology enthusiast

-- I love to contribute to Open Source projects and document the work I done.
+- I love to contribute to Open Source projects and document the work I've done.

 ### Connect with me